The project manager position has always been the key link among team members, keeping them focused and accountable for their work.

 - Create valid estimates for revenue and resource requirements

-- Get together with all departments to ensure work is done in accordance with project and client requirements and quality standards
+- Get together with all departments to ensure work is done per project and client requirements and quality standards

 - Establish an efficient team and client communication policy